Carl Cohen (businessman): Other activities

 Cohen had an uncredited role as a craps cashier in the 1947 American film noir The Invisible Wall.

 He was a member of the Las Vegas Jewish community and, in the 1960s, chaired one of the annual campaigns of the Jewish Federation of Las Vegas.

-Personal
+Personal life

-Cohen and his wife Fran had two sons, Steve and Alan.
+Cohen married Frances Freudenreich and the couple had two sons, Stephen and Alan.
 Alan studied acting at the University of California at Los Angeles and became an actor and director with the stage name Corey Allen.

 Cohen died on December 26, 1986, in Las Vegas.
-He is buried at Hillside Memorial Park in Culver City, California, beside his wife, who died in 1994.